-In order to determine the convergence times of the ESRT protocol starting from $S_0 \in \{(C, HR), (C, LR)\}$, the nonlinear rversus f behavior needs to be tracked analytically.
-Due to space constraint, we demonstrate the convergence in these two cases using simulations.
+In order to determine the convergence times of the ESRT protocol starting from $S_0 \in \{(C,HR),(C,LR)\}$, the non-linear r vs. f behavior needs to be tracked analytically.
+However, this is beyond our present scope.
+Hence, we study the convergence in these two cases using simulations.